autoplot/documentation/docs/python.md

-# Using Autoplot in the Python Environment, using JPype.
+# Using Autoplot in the Python Environment, using JPype

 Audience: Autoplot users who would like to use the software to read data into Python, and to use other Autoplot codes from these environments